MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 <a name="BKMK_Support"> </a>
 ## Support duration for semi-annual feature releases for Office 365 ProPlus

-The semi-annual feature update releases of Office 365 ProPlus are supported for 18 months, starting from the initial release.
+The semi-annual feature update releases of Microsoft 365 Apps are supported for 18 months, starting from the initial release.

 A new version, with feature updates, will be released to Semi-Annual Channel (Targeted) in March and September.
 Four months later, in July and January, that version, with those feature updates, will be released to Semi-Annual Channel and will be supported for the next 14 months.

-For example, on September 11, 2018, Version 1808 of Office 365 ProPlus was released to Semi-Annual Channel (Targeted).
+For example, on September 11, 2018, Version 1808 of Microsoft 365 Apps was released to Semi-Annual Channel (Targeted).
 On January 8, 2019, Version 1808 is scheduled to be made available to Semi-Annual Channel and will be supported in Semi-Annual Channel until March 2020.
-In March 2019, a new version of Office 365 ProPlus with new features will be released to Semi-Annual Channel (Targeted).
+In March 2019, a new version of Microsoft 365 Apps with new features will be released to Semi-Annual Channel (Targeted).
 That version is scheduled to be made available to Semi-Annual Channel in July 2019, and will be supported in Semi-Annual Channel until September 2020.

 This support duration provides more time and flexibility for IT Pros to deploy releases.
 For example, customers who want to update once a year will be able to do so.
 There will always be more than one supported version of Semi-Annual Channel available.
 Note, however, that only the most current release of Semi-Annual Channel (Targeted) is supported.